Abigail Ozora Simpson

 "

-In 2019, I took part in ‘Artists Rooms’ with Richeldis Fine Art and Encounter Contemporary, for which I created an installation piece consisting of 17 pieces of work.
-Since then my work has developed and gained a confidence and maturity, which has led to me pushing the boundaries of the materials.
-Both the clay and the vessel have been taken to a point where any semblance of studio pottery has been left behind.
+In 2019, Simpson took part in ‘Artists Rooms’ with Richeldis Fine Art and Encounter Contemporary, for which she created an installation consisting of 17 pieces.
+Since then her work has developed and gained a confidence and maturity, which has led to her pushing the boundaries of the materials.

 "